cose-wg/CBOR-certificates/draft-ietf-cose-cbor-encoded-cert.md

   B5C06CC45854FA30B28288B1D3BB9A6661ED5031725B1A8202E0DA5B59F95402'
 ~~~~~~~~~~~

+The size of the CBOR encoding (CBOR sequence) is 781 bytes.

 ## Example CAB Baseline RSA HTTPS X.509 Certificate

 The tools.ietf.org HTTPS server replies with a certificate message with 4 certificates.
 The DER encoding of the first certificate is 1647 bytes.